zenny-chen/vulkan-graphics-rendering-basic/README.md

 This project is built on Windows 11 with Visual Studio 2022 Community Edition and Vulkan SDK 1.2.
 If you want to generate the SPV files, just run **`glsl_builder.bat`**.

+The official Vulkan SDK for Windows is here: https://vulkan.lunarg.com/sdk/home#windows